gopitk/fastai2deployazure/README.md

 # Deploy Fast.AI Models to Azure

-Samples for serverless deployment of fastai2 models to Azure Functions
+Samples for serverless deployment of fastai2 models to Azure Functions.

 ## Pre-requisites